 Countless number of hydrogel beads with various sizes have been made with droplet microfluidic technology.
 The list is not exhaustive but includes PLGA, Agarose, PEG, Alginate, Matrigel, RGD, Collagen, etc.

-The chips can be modified to make more advanced particles such as Janus particles (particles with two different materials) and core-shell particles (double emulsions)
+The microfluidic chips can fabricated to make more advanced particles such as Janus particles (particles with two different materials) and core-shell particles (double emulsions)